Ralph Yarl: What we know about the shooting of Black teen in Kansas City

 Donations have been flooding in on a GoFundMe campaign, set up to help pay for the boy’s recovery.

-As of around 4am ET on Tuesday – just over one day after its launch – a staggering $2.6m had been raised.
+As of around 9am ET on Wednesday – just two days after its launch – a staggering $3.2m had been raised.

+Among the donors was comedian Ellyn Daniels who gave $15,000, Madonna’s manager Guy Oseary who gave $5,000 and TV star Julianne Hough, who donated $1,000.

 On the fundraising page, Ralph’s aunt described the teenager as a “fantastic kid” who had dreams of doing to Texas A&M University to major in chemical Engineering.